-20Note that Z{At} and Z{NAt} do not grow at a constant rate.
-Because the reallocation of labor across locations has direct effects on aggregate productivity, a constant rate of GDP growth and a constant rate is inconsistent with constant aggregate productivity growth.
+$^{^{20}}$ Note that Z{At} and Z{NAt} do not grow at a constant rate.
+Because the reallocation of labor across locations has direct effects on aggregate productivity, a constant rate of GDP growth and a constant interest rate is inconsistent with constant aggregate productivity growth.
 See also Herrendorf et al. (2017) for a related discussion.
-Also, in the counterfactual analysis, interest rates will of course be free to vary over time.
+In our counterfactual analysis, interest rates will of course be free to vary over time.

 In the Census data we only observe individuals' region of birth at the state level.
-We therefore aggregate the commuting-zone level migration flows in the model to the level of US states and choose $(\kappa, \tau, \delta_1, \delta_2)$ so as to make the model best fit the observed state level flows.
-We focus on workers between 26 and 50 years of age and chose τ so as to match their aggregate lifetime interstate migration rate between 1910 and 1940 exactly.
-We then chose $(\kappa, \delta_1, \delta_2)$ to minimize the distance between spatial mobility rates in the data and the model.21
+We therefore aggregate the commuting-zone level migration flows in the model to the level of US states and choose the importance of locational preferences (κ) and the parameters of mobility costs (τ , δ_1 , δ_2) so as to make the model best fit the observed state level flows.
+To capture employment-related mobility, we focus on workers between 26 and 50 years of age and chose τ so as to match their aggregate lifetime interstate migration rate between 1910 and 1940 exactly.
+We then chose (κ , δ_1 , δ_2) to minimize the distance between spatial mobility rates in the data and the model.21

 Preference parameters: η, γ, φ We estimate the strength of the non-homotheticity in the demand system (η) from the cross-sectional relationship between sectoral spending shares and the level of expenditure.
 To do so, we use historical micro data from the Consumer Expenditure Survey in 1936, the "Study of Consumer Purchases in the United States, 1935-1936".
-As γ determines the price elasticity of demand, we discipline γ with the elasticity of substitution.
+As γ determines the price elasticity of demand, we discipline γ with the elasticity of substitution between agricultural and non-agricultural goods.
 Comin et al. (2017) estimate this elasticity to be around 0.7 in post-war data for the US and we calibrate our model to be consistent with this number.
-Finally, we use the time-series of the aggregate agricultural employment share to identify the remaining parameters φ and v.
-Given that our model matches the joint distribution of agricultural employment shares and population size perfectly, internal consistency requires us to also match the time series of the aggregate agricultural employment share exactly.
-As we discuss in detail in Section C.6 in the Appendix, the income effects as implied from the cross-sectional spending-food relationship are not strong enough to explain the entire decline in agricultural employment in the time-series.22 We therefore allow the parameter φ to be time-specific to fully account for the residual decline in agricultural employment and choose v to minimize the required time-variation in φ_t .
-Intuitively, v is chosen for the model to explain as much of the aggregate process of structural change as possible, given the income and price elasticities η and γ .
+Finally, we use the time-series of the aggregate agricultural employment share to identify the remaining parameters φ and ν .
+Given that our model matches the joint distribution of agricultural employment shares and population size across space perfectly, internal consistency requires us to also match the time series of the aggregate agricultural employment share exactly.
+The income effects as implied from the cross-sectional spending-food relationship are not strong enough to explain the entire decline in agricultural employment in the time-series.22 We therefore allow the parameter φ to be time-specific to fully account for the residual decline in agricultural employment and choose ν to minimize the required time-variation in φ_t .
+Intuitively, ν is chosen for the model to explain as much of the aggregate process of structural change as possible, given the income and price elasticities η and γ .
 Recall that φ does not enter the household's decision problem directly.

-Skill supply: ζ, μ, q and $\{\lambda{r1880}\}r$ To parametrize the skill supply, we need values for the supply elasticity (ζ), the comparative and absolute advantage of skilled workers (q and μ) and the initial distribution of skilled workers across space in 1880, $\{\lambda{r1880}\}r$.
+Skill supply: ζ, μ, q and $\{\lambda{r1880}\}r$ To parametrize the skill supply, we need values for the supply elasticity (ζ) , the comparative and absolute advantage of skilled workers $(q \text{ and } \mu)$ and the initial distribution of skilled workers across space in 1880, $\{\lambda{r1880}\}r$.
 We define skilled individuals as workers who completed at least high school in 1940 and hold the aggregate share of skilled workers fixed.23 This choice yields an aggregate skilled employment share of about 0.3.
-We then calibrate $\{\lambda{r1880}\}r$ for the model to exactly replicate the the spatial skill distribution 1940, which is the only year for which educational attainment at the commuting zone level is directly observable.
-We calibrate the parameter ζ , i.e. the
+We then calibrate $\{\lambda{r1880}\}r$ for the